garam masala made with Indian spices

 Preparation

 • Cleaning spices is an important step as it increases the shelf life of your garam masala.
-So Clean the bay leaf and inner part of cinnamon stick with a dry or damp cloth to remove dirt.
+So Clean the bay leaf and inner part of cinnamon stick with a dry or damp cloth to remove dirt. or dust.

 • Break open the nutmeg and check for worms.